*this website is being updated - please check back soon*

 My research and writing

 I'm currently working on a book about digital form and aesthetics, understood through the representation of the end of the city and apocalyptic imaginaries of urban collapse in digital video games.
-The book argues that through play, fragmentation, and the image, games depicting the imagined ruins of 'real' cities reveal the spatial and material dynamics at play in viritual worlds.
+The book argues that through play, fragmentation, and the image, games depicting the imagined ruins of 'real' cities reveal the spatial and material dynamics at play in virtual worlds.